Consequences of breaking customs laws, procedures and duties and what action HM Revenue & Customs (HMRC) can take.

 When customs officers seize goods in transit, they can also seize the vehicle that is carrying the goods.
-Find further information about seizures in Notice 12A on the HMRC website.
+Read more about seizures in Notice 12A.

 Return of goods

 Traders can write to HMRC asking for the return of goods, even if they agree the goods have been legally seized.
 This process is called restoration.
 Traders can ask for restoration even after the month’s limit for an appeal has passed.
-Read section three of notice 12A on restoration on the HMRC website.
+Read section three of Notice 12A on restoration.

 Traders can apply for restoration and make a complaint at the same time.

 Making a complaint

 HMRC has a complaints procedure that traders can use if they are unhappy about the way they were treated during seizure of the goods.
 They cannot use this process to complain about the actual seizure of goods - instead, they must complain to their regional complaints unit.
 If they are still unhappy, they can apply to the Adjudicator.
 Find out how to complain and putting things in factsheet C/FS.

 Protecting intellectual property rights